luk1337/SauceNAO/README.md

 # Compiling
 In order to build this project you can either compile the project in Android Studio or simply run `./gradlew build`.

+# Translate
+If you'd like to translate this project, please do so on [Crowdin](https://crowdin.com/project/saucenao-android).